Software Development

 Software Design

-Audit through these slides first then see the tutorials and case studies on his book website when you are planning on building something from scratch:
+Audit through these slides first then see the tutorials and case studies on his book website when you are planning on building something from scratch.
+You always learn through doing:

-• Diverge/Converge brainstorm ideas for your app then turn those ideas into concepts and work out the interface they will each need.
-In the tutorial for divergent design on the prof's personal site he used Chat-GPT to suggest additional features.
+• Diverge/Converge brainstorm ideas for what you want to make then turn those ideas into concepts and work out the interface they will each need.
+In the tutorial for divergent design on the prof's personal site he used a LLM to suggest additional features.

 • Wireframing recitation.
 If you go on Upwork or other freelancing sites you will see many jobs looking for someone to take a figma design and turn it into a working app.
 We can use a piece of paper to wireframe or hire someone to use Figma after giving the conceptual design plans.

-• To watch the lectures on concepts see here, skip the 'message of the day', and scroll to the very bottom of the materials list where there are 6 lecture videos.
+• (Optional) Watch the lectures on concepts see here, skip the 'message of the day', and scroll to the very bottom of the materials list where there are 6 lecture videos.
+There is UX design vids here too.

-• More Concepts and at the end of these slides you have a complete draft of an application that is now trivial to code into an MVP or minimum viable product.
+• More Concepts and at the end of these slides you can imagine having a complete draft of an application that is now trivial to code into a minimum viable product (MVP).

 • Design moves how to unify or loosen concepts with many examples here like Zoom's screwy interface or Gmail labels.